 Project management is a big thing nowadays.
 Not everyone is able to even begin describing what it’s all about and what the manager’s daily routine looks like.
 That’s why there are a lot of myths and misunderstandings about it.
 Here’s a few of the most popular ones.

 1. Myth 1 - Remote collaboration is not productive

 Managers work with remote teams quite often.
 According to the statistics, the productivity of remote employees is 13% higher than those who work in the office.

-Above all else a manager has to combine an administrator and leader’s traits, be ambitious, and consult the interests of both sides — the client and the developer.
+Above all else, a manager has to combine an administrator and leader’s traits, be ambitious, and consult the interests of both sides — the client and outsource web developer.
 They have to be able to find the right words, analyze information and foresee how things will turn out depending on different conditions.
 In short, they have to be a strategist.

 All of these things can be acquired with experience, eventually, and they are valued much more highly than a certificate.